GreptimeTeam/docs/docs/nightly/en/getting-started/quick-start.md

 ## Connect to GreptimeDB

+GreptimeDB supports [multiple protocols](/user-guide/clients/overview.md) for interacting with the database.
+In this quick start document, we use SQL for simplicity.

 If your GreptimeDB instance is running on `127.0.0.1` with the MySQL client default port `4002` or the PostgreSQL client default port `4003`, you can connect to it using the following commands: